Embryo freezing (cryopreservation) as part of IVF

 Frozen embryo storage

 The Human Fertilisation and Embryology Authority (HFEA) state that the maximum storage period for frozen embryos is 55 years.
-However the maximum initial storage period is always 10 years, and only in certain circumstances may embryo storage be extended beyond 10 years.
+However the maximum initial storage period is always 10 years, and consent to embryo storage may be renewed in 10 year increments, up to a maximum of 55 years.
 More information can be found on the HFEA website.

 Frozen embryo transfer